kdex/ws-promise/README.md

 #### client.close()
 > **Note:** This method is idempotent.

-Disonnects the client from the server.
+Disconnects the client from the server.

 - returns: <[Promise]<[Client]>>, which can only resolve.
 #### client.open()
 Connects to the server URL specified in the constructor by **`url`**.